musikele/musikele.github.io/_posts/2019-06-24-typescript-why-so-complicated.md

   module, target, outDir, moduleResolution, lib, etc

 ---
-Hey there, after digging over the web about how Typescript settings mesh together, I decided to write an article about what I found _the hard way_.
+Hey there, after digging about how Typescript settings mesh together, I decided to write my article about what I found _the hard way_, hoping to clear the path for newcomers.

 ![]({{ site.baseurl }}/images/typescript-cover-image.jpg)

 Once you install Typescript, default values are a bit dumb.
-For example, 99% of the world would put the source code in a `src` directory, and typescript has to be configured this way.
-Let's change `tsconfig.json` into something more meaningful:
+For example, 99% of the world would put the source code in a `src` directory, and typescript has to be configured explicitly this way.
+Let's see my `tsconfig.json`:

 ```json
 {